Ushris/ApexAHK/README.md

 **Known Issues**
 - Hemlok Doesn't Detect
 - Prowler pattern missing for FullAUTO (Burst mode works fine, Please toggle to burst or disable)
+- Mastery Weapons not detected.
+(I do not know it's color, and without a mastered weapon, or or LOSELESS imagine if one, I cannot add a way for it to check for mastery.)

 **NOTES**
 I am not the original creator of this script, this is a FORK,